-The growth investment style characteristics for index construction are defined using the following four variables:
+The growth investment style characteristics for index construction are defined using the following five variables:

-- Short-term forward EPS growth rate (ST fwd EPS G) - Current Internal Growth Rate (g) - Long-term historical EPS growth trend (LT his EPS G), based on the last three years' data - Long-term historical sales per share (SPS) growth trend (LT his SPS G), based on the last three years' data
+- Long-term forward earnings per share (EPS) growth rate (LT fwd EPS G) - Short-term forward EPS growth rate (ST fwd EPS G) - Current Internal Growth Rate (g) - Long-term historical EPS growth trend (LT his EPS G) - Long-term historical sales per share (SPS) growth trend (LT his SPS G)

-For these variables, all securities of the same company have the same variable values for each of the four variables used to define growth investment style characteristics for index construction unless there is a difference in dividend payout, which will result in a difference in the Current Internal Growth Rate (g).
+For these variables, all securities of the same company have the same variable values for each of the five variables used to define growth investment style characteristics for index construction unless there is a difference in dividend payout, which will result in a difference in the Current Internal Growth Rate (g).

 In addition, sales are typically not relevant for financial companies.
-Therefore, no long-term historical SPS growth trend is calculated for securities classified in the Banks (4010) and Diversified Financials (4020) industry groups, other than securities classified in the Multi-Sector Holdings (40201030) subindustry, under the Global Industry Classification Standard (GICS)SM.
+Therefore, no long-term historical SPS growth trend is calculated for securities classified in the Banks (4010) and Diversified Financials (4020) industry groups, other than securities classified in the Multi-Sector Holdings (40201030) sub-industry, under the Global Industry Classification Standard (GICS) SM.